Venture capital firms evaluate thousands of investment opportunities per year.

 Building consistent deal flow helps firms choose the best possible investment opportunities.
 This is because deal sourcing is a combination of intent and volume—selecting potential investments depends on having a large pool to select from.

-6 tips for sourcing better deals to build better venture capital deal flow
+7 tips to increase venture capital deal flow and deal sourcing

-While more prominent VC firms can rely heavily on inbound deal flow, outbound work is becoming a core function for deal teams as they focus on identifying more high-quality opportunities faster.
-Here’s how your VC firm can increase deal flow by leaning into the power of referrals through an extended network.
+Here’s how your VC firm can improve its deal flow process by leaning into the power of referrals through an extended network.

 1. Source referrals from other investors in your network